Musicals101.com

 Architect: Albert E. Westover (1902); Bigelow, Wallis & Cotten (1904)

 History: Built by Hammerstein as the Republic, this intimate house was soon leased by producer David Belasco, who renovated the interior and renamed the theatre for himself.
 When Belasco built the Stuyvesant and gave it his name in 1910, producer A.H.
 Woods took over this house and promptly renamed it the Republic again.
 Home to Minsky's Burlesque from 1930 to 1942, it became a movie grind house during World War II and was patriotically named the Victory.
 Handsomely renovated in 1995, this is now the only theatre in the Broadway area dedicated exclusively to family entertainment.
-Because of the reduced seating capacity, productions at the New Victory are not Tony eligible.
+Because the seating capacity was reduced to 489, productions at the New Victory are not eligible for Tony Awards.
+(Not to be confused with Hammerstein's Victoria Theatre, the vaudeville house which used to stand next door at the corner of Broadway and 42nd Street.)

 The program cover for The Palace Palace